Creating Tests with Gherkin

 - In the Script Editor, write your SenseTalk code for the handler to perform the required actions for the step.
 For detailed information about SenseTalk handlers, see Handlers and the "Handlers" section of Reusing Code.

-- Add additional Scenarios to the Feature as required, repeating steps 4 through 7.
+- Add additional Scenarios to the Feature as required, repeating steps four through seven.

 When you run a Feature test, each step calls its associated SenseTalk handler.
 For detailed information about running Gherkin tests, see Running Gherkin Tests in Eggplant Functional.